Lughnasadh: Historic customs

-From the 18th century to the mid 20th century many accounts of Lughnasadh customs and folklore were recorded.
+From the 18th century to the mid 20th century, many Lughnasadh customs and folklore were recorded.
 In 1962 The Festival of Lughnasa, a study of Lughnasadh by folklorist Máire MacNeill, was published.
 MacNeill studied surviving Lughnasadh customs and folklore as well as the earlier accounts and medieval writings about the festival.
 She concluded that the evidence testified to the existence of an ancient festival around 1 August that involved the following:

 A solemn cutting of the first of the corn of which an offering would be made to the deity by bringing it up to a high place and burying it; a meal of the new food and of bilberries of which everyone must partake; a sacrifice of a sacred bull, a feast of its flesh, with some ceremony involving its hide, and its replacement by a young bull; a ritual dance-play perhaps telling of a struggle for a goddess and a ritual fight; an installation of a [carved stone] head on top of the hill and a triumphing over it by an actor impersonating Lugh; another play representing the confinement by Lugh of the monster blight or famine; a three-day celebration presided over by the brilliant young god [Lugh] or his human representative.
 Finally, a ceremony indicating that the interregnum was over, and the chief god in his right place again.